Jobs: On-Call Relief Worker

 - rules and regulations and department policies and procedures;

 - maintain discipline and orderly conduct including handling unruly youth through the effective employment of physical restraint;

 - work without direct supervision with but within departmental policies and procedures; and,

 - communicate effectively both orally and in writing.

-Qualified applicants will have a bachelors degree or higher in criminal justice or a related field as well as at least 6 months experience working with at risk youth.
+Qualified applicants will have at least 6 months experience working with at risk youth.
+The most competitive applicants will have a Bachelors Degree or higher in Criminal Justice or a related field or any combination of education, training and experience that demonstrates the required knowledge, skills and abilities required for this position.
 Applicants are required to pass a criminal history check, driving record check and drug test as well as demonstrate availability meeting the needs of the agency.
 After submitting an application, applicants will be contacted for an interview.
 Appropriate candidates will receive 32-40 hours of training including supervised JIAC shift work.